Hytia49/University-Projects/ACP_Project/README.md

 __Starting__

-- Download the R script on your computer
+- Download the 'Projet ACP.R' script and the 'sujet4.txt' on your computer, make sure you put both files in the same directory
-- Run it with a R editor (like RStudio for example)
+- Run the R script with a R editor (like RStudio for example)

 __Variables__